Recent Fire Damage Posts

 1/4/2021 (Permalink)

-Fire started from an outlet in the wall with a black corn plugged in Check your electrical outlets to avoid house fires.
+Check your electrical outlets to avoid house fires.

 Fires in your home can happen quickly with something small that could easily be fixed such as an electrical outlet.